What is EB

-Employer branding is about managing how you are perceived as an employer by the audiences that you are seeking to recruit and retain.
+Employer branding is about shaping how you are perceived as an employer by the audiences you are seeking to attract and retain.
 Typical audiences are current and past employees and prospective candidates, including current or past applicants.

-If you employ people, you have an employer brand!
-It’s essentially the way your talent audiences feel about you as a prospective employer, for good and for bad.
+If you employ people, you have an employer brand, whether you like it or not!
+It’s essentially the way your talent audiences (current and past employees and candidates, and the ones you want for the future) feel about you as a prospective employer, for good and for bad.
 And it has a major influence on people’s desire to apply for a job with you, to join you, to stay and to perform.

 Your employer brand is constantly changing, and I’m afraid you’re not in charge of it - it lives with your target audiences.
 The question is, are you actively shaping what they know and how they feel about you?
 And are you using your employer brand opportunity to its full potential?

-EVP definition: Your EVP is the central messaging which articulates your ‘Why work for us’.
-Some of the best EVPs also capture ‘What’s it like to work here’ and even ‘What do we expect from you / What can you expect from us’.
+EVP definition: a great way to define an EVP is that it’s the core messaging that articulates your ‘Why work for us’.
+It should also give a flavour of ‘What’s it like to work here’ and even ‘What do we expect from you / What can you expect from us’.

 An EVP can take many forms but might often include key pillars which bring to life the main reasons people do / should join you and stay.
 Ideally, these should be evidenced and illustrated with real life examples.
 Your EVP framework might also include a core statement which can be deployed / adapted across your marketing channels and campaigns, as well as other messaging and creative components - ask us about our own approach, including ‘The Nutshell’, ‘The Elephant’ and the ‘Sorry Not Sorry’.